kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 Hm.

 It's not loading.
 Oh, right, remember those warnings that Amazon gave us about the security groups when we launched the instance?
-Yep.
 Now we have to take care of that.

 ## AWS Security Groups for your Instance